Musk raises $10 billion ahead of Twitter showdown

 Mr Musk alleges Twitter committed fraud, breach of contract and violation of a securities law in Texas, where Mr Musk lives.

-Mr Musk said in the spring he planned no major sales of his stake in Tesla after lining up financing to acquire Twitter, but Dan Ives, an industry analysts with Wedbush, said on Wednesday “the situation has dramatically changed”.
+Mr Musk said in the northern spring he planned no major sales of his stake in Tesla after lining up financing to acquire Twitter.
+But Dan Ives, an industry analyst with Wedbush, said on Wednesday “the situation has dramatically changed”.

-Wedbush raised its target price for shares of Twitter, “With the chances of a Twitter deal now more likely in our opinion and the Street seeing through this poker move by Musk”, Mr Ives wrote to clients, referring the US financial hub of Wall Street.
+“The chances of a Twitter deal [are] now more likely in our opinion, and the Street seeing through this poker move by Musk”, Mr Ives wrote to clients, referring the US financial hub of Wall Street.

-“We can also see Musk trying to resolve this powder keg situation before the Twitter deal officially heads to court in October,” Mr Ives wrote.
+“We can also see Musk trying to resolve this powder keg situation before the Twitter deal officially heads to court in October,” he wrote.

 “At a minimum, we see Twitter getting a massive settlement from Musk in the $5 billion to $10 billion range that is starting to be factored into the stock.”